Brewer219/osticket-prereqs/README.md

 - Integrate all components and complete the web-based installation, finalizing the osTicket setup and validating system functionality.

-<h2>5.
-Deployment & Installation Steps</h2>
+<h2> Deployment & Installation Steps</h2>
 Download Installation files: https://drive.google.com/file/d/1D4v2vQkaHXbWNHPZVXbRT2oAi1U71HpK/view?usp=drive_link
 <h3>1.
 CREATE VM IN AZURE</h3>
 Create an Azure Virtual Machine with the following settings.

-- Name: vm-osticket
+1. Name: vm-osticket
-- Operating System: Windows 10 Enterprise 22H2
+2. Operating System: Windows 10 Enterprise 22H2
-- Size: 4vCPUs, 32GB Ram
+3. Size: 4vCPUs, 32GB Ram
-- Username: labuser
+4. Username: labuser
-- Password: osTicketPassword1!
+5. Password: osTicketPassword1!

 > [!NOTE]
 > Passwords are shown in this tutorial for learning purposes only.
 In real-world environments, it is never good practice to store passwords in plain text, credentials should always be managed securely using a password manager.

-<h3>1.
-ENABLE IIS WEB SERVICES AND CGI</h3>
+<h3> ENABLE IIS WEB SERVICES AND CGI</h3>
-Use Remote Desktop Connect(RDP) to the new created VM, download the osTicket-Installation-Files.zip from the repo and unzip the whole folder unto your VM desktop.
-Search the start menu for Control Panel and click open and then "Turn Windows features on or off".
-Once the pop-up box comes up, find Internet Information Services and mark the checkbox.
-Expand World Wide Web > Expand Application Development Features, find CGI and mark the checkbox, and select OK and wait for features to be installed.
+1.Use Remote Desktop Connect(RDP) to the new created VM, download the osTicket-Installation-Files.zip from the repo and unzip the whole folder unto your VM desktop.
+2.Search the start menu for Control Panel and click open and then "Turn Windows features on or off".
+3.Once the pop-up box comes up, find Internet Information Services and mark the checkbox.
+4.Expand World Wide Web > Expand Application Development Features, find CGI and mark the checkbox, and select OK and wait for features to be installed.

 <details><summary>See screenshots</summary>
 <img src="images/Step 2a.PNG" width="40%" >